Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Numerical results

 We now turn to $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ collisions.
 Fig.~\ref{fig:std_p2_Oxygen} shows $\sqrt{\langle \mathcal{P}^{2}\rangle}$ for the NLEFT configurations, for tetrahedral $4\alpha$ cluster models fitted to NLEFT, PGCM, and VMC densities, and for the spherical 3pf Woods--Saxon reference.

-As in the Neon ($^{20}\mathrm{Ne}$) case, the 3pf Woods--Saxon distribution yields the largest spin fluctuations, while the presence of a tetrahedral $4\alpha$ geometry leads to a visible suppression of $\sqrt{\langle \mathcal{P}^{2}\rangle}$.
-The NLEFT initial states produce the smallest fluctuations, closely followed by the tetrahedral configurations fitted to NLEFT and PGCM densities.
-The VMC-based tetrahedron is slightly different, reflecting its more compact $\alpha$ clusters (smaller $r_L$) and/or modified intercluster distance $\ell_c$.
-This confirms that $\sqrt{\langle \mathcal{P}^{2}\rangle}$ is sensitive not only to the existence of clustering, but also to the detailed geometry of the clusters encoded in the ratio $r_L/\ell_c$~\cite{Shafi:2025feq,Wang:2024compact}.
+As in $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ collisions, the 3pf Woods--Saxon distribution yields the largest spin fluctuations, while the presence of a tetrahedral $4\alpha$ geometry leads to a visible suppression of $\sqrt{\langle \mathcal{P}^{2}\rangle}$.
+The NLEFT results are close to the tetrahedral configurations fitted to NLEFT and PGCM densities.
+The VMC-based tetrahedron is slightly different, reflecting its more compact $\alpha$ clusters (smaller $r_L$) and modified intercluster distance $\ell_c$.
+This shows that $\sqrt{\langle \mathcal{P}^{2}\rangle}$ is sensitive not only to the existence of clustering, but also to the detailed geometry of the clusters encoded in the ratio $r_L/\ell_c$~\cite{Shafi:2025feq,Wang:2024compact}.